sunnythaper/product_discovery_assistant/prompts/additional_questions.md

     - What specific qualities do users appreciate about our product?
     - How long have users been utilizing our service?
   - Do not output warnings, notes, or any additional commentary — just the properly formatted follow-up questions.
-  - Do NOT, I repeat DO NOT, include the following in the output: "Here are six follow-up questions to help further define the intent of the original input:", "Here are the follow-up questions:", or anything similar.
-  - Do not add any additional formatting to the questions like numbered lists, bullets, bold, italics, blank lines, etc.
+  - Do not add any additional formatting to the questions like numbered lists, bullets, bold, italics, and especially blank lines.